 Read on to find out what 99% of people get wrong about Salesforce’s (Weekly) Data Export, and some suggestions of paid-for products.

 Bonus note: Salesforce used to offer an emergency backup facility but this cost upwards of $20k as and when required, sometimes took weeks to perform, and it was withdrawn a few years ago anyway.
+Since then they’ve introduced a new product which I discuss below.

 The problem is that humans are involved.
 Despite the best of intentions we make errors: whether it’s typos, misunderstandings, not thinking through or the situation changing dramatically once we’ve taken a course of action, they happen to all of us.
 Especially typos.